ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on how perfectionism ruins self-acceptance.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the satire of fixing things that aren't broken.

 ---